messageformat/messageformat/docs/api/messageformat.runtimeoptions.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-The second argument of runtime function calls is an options bag, with possible keys as defined by the [RuntimeFunction](./messageformat.runtimefunction.md) `options`<!-- -->.
+The second argument of runtime function calls is an options bag.
 The `localeMatcher` key is always present.

 <b>Signature:</b>